10% Off for early bookings & 5% off groups & student Find out more

 After visiting the mighty Victoria Falls, journey to the Big Five Hwange National Park for rewarding game viewing.
 Visit the World Heritage Sites of Matobo National Park, with its beautiful landscapes and rich wildlife, and the historic Great Zimbabwe Ruins.
-Then travel to the sunny East Coast of Africa in Mozambique to experience the golden beaches, from Xai-Xai to Vilanculos, where we take a leisurely dhow trip to the Bazaruto Archipelago.
+Then travel to the sunny East Coast of Africa in Mozambique to experience the idyllic tropical beaches, starting with Vilanculos, from where we take a leisurely dhow trip to the Bazaruto Archipelago.
 Enjoy the idyllic Magaruque Island of Bazaruto - swim, snorkel, hike and relax on the beaches, before travelling south to historic Inhambane, Tofo and Xai-Xai.
 Go snorkelling and scuba diving in Tofo, famous for its whale sharks and manta rays, or unwind on the beaches and swim in the clear azure waters of the warm Indian Ocean.

 Embark on a full day game drive in the world-famous Kruger National Park, going in search of the Big Five and abundance of other wildlife and birds inhabiting this vast wilderness area.
 This Victoria Falls, Zimbabwe, Mozambique and Kruger Camping Safari ends in Johannesburg after two unforgettable weeks of African adventure.

 During this trip, you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.